top of page

 Starring:

-Ayat Nababta, Khawla Ahmad, Jameel Qatanani, Asma Soma, Joyce Gericke, Brise and Boris Lopez, Haifa Brunney, Sara Lopez, Gloire Mujanama, Nick Williams, Bob Masheter, Irma and Joseph Chon, Kim Emch
+Ayat Nababta, Khawla Ahmad, Jameel Qatanani, Asma Alasmar, Joyce Gericke, Brise and Boris Lopez, Haifa Brunney, Sara Lopez, Gloire Mujanama, Nick Williams, Bob Masheter, Irma and Joseph Chon, Kim Emch

 Producers: